Specify Download and Installation

 Specify EZDB has the same code and functionality as the Full version, but it will automatically install MySQL in the background as part of the Specify installation process.
 Specify EZDB is recommended for small collection databases, which will be managed by only one or few users on a single workstation.
 Specify EZDB databases cannot be accessed from any other computer.
 EZDB is also useful for trial installations as it eliminates the need to install MySQL.

-To consider options for an institutional strategy for deploying MySQL, see:
+To consider institutional options for deploying MySQL, please see:

 Both flavors of Specify, Full and EZDB, use the Java 7 Runtime Environment or "JRE" which enables Specify to run identically across Windows, Linux and Mac platforms.
 For Mac users, Java 7 requires an Apple computer with an Intel processor and Mac OS 10.7.3 (Lion) or above.
 Specify does not use the Java web browser plug-in.
 The Specify 6.5 installer puts Java 7 into the Specify program files directory on your workstation.
 If your systems administrator prefers to install Java 7 at a system level, Specify will detect and use the system copy.
 Linux workstation users need to independently acquire the Java 7 JRE; it is not included in the Specify Linux distribution.